nicollemac17/nicollemac17.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me!
-subtitle: Why you'd want to go on a date with me
+subtitle: Why I am taking CSCI 103
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I am taking this class for the following reasons:

-- I rock a great mustache
+- I have always wanted to take a Computer Science Course
-- I'm extremely loyal to my family
+- I love sewing and knitting

-What else do you need?
+- This class semed like a great combination of some of the interests that I do not get to commonly explore!

-### my history
+# About Me:

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+## I'm a sophomore theater (and art history ?) major that comes to the Berkshires from Knoxville, TN.